google/codeworld/web/help/GuideUnit1.md

 ### Exploring available functions

-Determining how you can use a function in your code will depend on its domain and range.
+The way that you use a function in your code will depend on its domain and range.
 There's a type of short notation that's useful for stating what the domain and range of a function are.